-02. Phantom Cigar
+12. Phantom Cigar

 Here, designer Alex Pabian uses old naval symbols and a minimal design to reinvent the packaging for an exclusive brand of cigars.
 Alex is a Polish/South African graphic designer and art director, currently based in Miami, Florida.
 Recently, she undertook a project that involved the redesign of the case, labels and tubes.
 We love the vintage look and feel of this packaging design!

-03. Onuma Honey
+13. Onuma Honey

-This offering from Japanese studio Akaoni Design is a bee-utiful example of less is more when it comes to packaging.
+This offering from Japanese studio Akaoni Design is a bee-utiful example of 'less is more' when it comes to packaging.
 Consisting of a small jar, simple stickers, classic brown paper and an array of sweet coloured stamps to finish it all off.
 Art direction and design was taken care of by Motoki Koitabashi and it's clear he knows what's he doing when it comes to making a striking impact in the aisle.

-04. Half Acre beer
+14. Half Acre beer

-ou won't be able to take your eyes off of these label designs created by artist Phineas Jones for speciality Chicago-based brewers Half Acre Beer.
+You won't be able to take your eyes off of these label designs created by artist Phineas Jones for speciality Chicago-based brewers Half Acre Beer.
 After each beer is lovingly crafted, the label is then designed to reflect the inspiration behind the brew.
 Ranging from cats and robots to donkeys and daisies, the labels are just as delicious as we expect the beer to be.

-05. Kombucha Dog
+15. Kombucha Dog

 We love it when a good cause and good design collide!
 The story behind Kombucha Dog is the archetypal shaggy dog story, involving yoga, pet portraiture and Lindsay Lohan's lawyers; you can read it in full here.
 If one of the handsome mutts on the front takes your fancy, you can head to the website for information on giving them a good home.
 Be warned - you might fall in love with all of them!

-06. Cervecería Sagrada
+16. Cervecería Sagrada